Get involved with us

 As a peer health educator, you will:

-- Educate your peers about topics and services in the Wellness Centre or Diversity and Human Rights.
+- Educate your peers about services and resources in Wellness Services

-- Present topics in a fun and engaging manner.
+- Present health and wellness topics in a fun and engaging manner.

 - Attend and organize special events and awareness weeks.

 Peer health educators work to educate their fellow students and the university community about health related issues such as: